-It's too late for my (now-married, now-local) friends, but for those regularly (or sporadically) traveling to New York, it's never been cheaper to do so.
+There are an abundance of low-cost buses serving Boston and New York that are perfect for those regularly (or sporadically) traveling to New York.
 The competition between the low-cost bus lines has made the fares really cheap, and the increased options for consumers have also led each bus company to step up their service, too.
-Book a bus ticket today, and you'll find buses that are clean, high-tech, and (dare I say it) pleasant.
+Book a bus ticket today, and you'll find buses that are clean, high-tech, and pleasant (assuming you aren't stuck on one in heavy traffic, in which case the train may be a better option).

 2. Go Bus